Derek Daly: Broadcast and business career

 Daly is known in motor sports circles around the world as a driver, writer, broadcaster, racing advisor, and businessman.
 He runs a professional services company called MotorVation, and had been a commentator for American broadcasts of the Champ Car series, as well as a public speaker.
 One of the agencies that represents him is the National Speakers Bureau.

 In 2018, Daly was fired from a racing analyst position he had at WISH-TV when WISH-TV attributed a racial slur that was uttered by Indianapolis Colts announcer Bob Lamey in 1983 to him.
 While not disputing saying the slur, Daly contends that he did not use the offending language in the context Lamey alleged (Lamey claimed that Daly had once stated "... there aren't any (racial slur) in this race"), but instead used the word as part of a common Irish colloquialism during a 1983 radio interview.
 Daly filed a $25M lawsuit as a result.
 Later that year, U.S. district court judge Richard L. Young ruled in favor of WISH-TV and the station's former parent company, Nexstar Media Group, in all claims in Daly's lawsuit and ordered him to pay Nexstar's legal costs.

 Personal life

 Daly became a US citizen on September 28, 1993, and he now resides in Carmel, Indiana.
 He has three sons, Conor, Colin and Christian.

-Conor Daly is also a racing driver.
+Conor is also a racing driver.
 He made his debut in full-time open-wheel racing in 2012, driving for the Lotus GP team in GP3, before moving GP2 in 2014 driving for Venezuela GP Lazarus.
 Conor made his IndyCar Series debut in 2013 and was a full-time driver from 2016 to 2023.
 He also competed in the 2023 Daytona 500, finishing 29th.

 Daly's niece, Nicola Daly, is an Ireland women's field hockey international and was a member of the squad that won the silver medal at the 2018 Women's Hockey World Cup.
 She also works as a data engineer for Juncos Racing.